crazynoob458/pro-furry-mit-license/README.md

 I love Open Source, and I want to give my software away to as many people as possible.
 However, people hate furries for no reason and i want to fix that

-If you are dont like furries, you have absolutely nothing to worry about.
+If you like furries, you have
+absolutely nothing to worry about.
 I will not pursue any legal claims against you, even if my license text is (extremely) poorly written.